Mercy Benefit Concert 2023, a fundraiser for:

 Just take a walk around our gallery and you will be dazzled.
 Truly dazzled.
 Read a few poems and prose pieces and reflect on the voices and craft.
 Visit the art section and disappear into the oils and acrylics, the water colors and charcoals.
 Imagine the eyes of our photographers and love what they have shared.
-Go to the music page and listen to the TSDC live performances.
-Enjoy the raw unproduced spirit of those musicians and spoken word poets.
+Go to the media page and listen to the TSDC live performances.
+Enjoy the raw, softly produced spirit of those musicians and spoken word poets.

 This is a good place.
 A place that believes creation is activism.
 That the more we create, the more we exist.
-And that a community of thoughtful sharing is a strong and beautiful place.
+Walt Whitman wrote that a "kelson of creation is love."
+Yep, we agree.
+We are steered by it.
+We believe that a community of thoughtful sharing is a strong and beautiful place.